Product and coproduct in string topology: Equivalence of the new and old definitions

-where the first map is the Eilenberg-Zilber map, taking a pair of chains $ A\otimes B$ to the chain $A\times B$ in the product, the second is the collapse map associated to a (not explicitly given) tubular neighborhood of $ \Lambda\times_M\Lambda$ inside $\Lambda\times \Lambda$ of the form constructed in Proposition~\ref{TubCS}, the third one the concatenation and Thom isomorphism.
+where the second is the collapse map associated to a (not explicitly given) tubular neighborhood of $\Lambda\times_M\Lambda$ inside $\Lambda\times \Lambda$ of the form constructed in Proposition~\ref{TubCS}, and the third one is the Thom isomorphism.
 (See \cite[Thm 1]{CohJon} or \cite[(1.7) and Prop 5]{CJY} for a detailed description.)

-\begin{prop} The loop product $\wedge_{Th}$ of Definition~\ref {def:stickypro} is chain homotopic to the explicit representative of the Cohen-Jones product of \cite{CohJon} obtained using Proposition~\ref{TubCS}. \end{prop}
+\begin{prop} The loop product $\wedge_{\Thom}$ of Definition~\ref{def:stickypro} is chain homotopic to the explicit representative of the Cohen-Jones product of \cite{CohJon} obtained using Proposition~\ref{TubCS}. \end{prop}

-\begin{proof} The map $\kappa_{CS}$ of (\ref{muLa}) is an explicit collapse map associated to a chosen tubular neighborhood of the form considered in \cite[Sec 1] {CohJon}.
-Now $\kappa_{CS}=(k_{C\!
-S},V)$ may be replaced by $\widehat R_{CS}=(R_{C\!
-S},V)$ by Lemma~\ref{retract}.
-The result then follows from the naturality of the cap product (see Appendix~\ref{app:cap}) and Thom isomorphism. \end{proof}
+\begin{proof} The map $\kappa_{\CS}$ of (\ref{muLa}) is an explicit collapse map associated to a chosen tubular neighborhood of the form considered in \cite[Sec 1] {CohJon}, allowing the following explicit comparison of their approach to ours, where $[\tau\cap]$ is the Thom isomophism, capping with the Thom class of $e^*TM$:

+We have that $\kappa_{\CS}=(k_{\CS},v_{\CS})\simeq (R_{\CS},v_{\CS})$ by Lemma~\ref{retract}, and the Thom classes are compatible under this map as they are both pulled back from $\tau_M$.
+Hence the square commutes by the naturality of the cap product (see Appendix~\ref{app:cap}), which proves the result. \end{proof}